 A broken patella breaks on your kneecap – a thin, flat bone that covers and protects your knee as a shield.
-It is usually caused by a direct injury such as a fall on your knee, a fall on your knee, or a collision, like and dashboard in a car accident.
+It is usually caused by a direct injury such as a fall on your knee, a fall on your knee, or a collision, like a dashboard in a car accident.
 A fracture of the patella is a serious injury, which can affect your ability to bend or straighten your knee.
 Some patella fractures are simple, but this small bone can break into many pieces.
-However, in this following article, we will tell about the next exercises for the fractured patella.
+However, in this following article, we will talk about the next exercises for the fractured patella.

 Some of the most common signs and symptoms of patella injury are as under:

 Inability to straighten your leg.

-- Cant extend my leg.
+Can’t extend my leg.

 Not being able to walk.

 A fracture of the patella is usually caused by a direct impact on your knee.
-Depending on the force used, it may cause split ends, break it into two pieces, or break many smaller pieces.
+Depending on the force used, it may cause split ends, break them into two pieces, or break many smaller pieces.
 Patella fractures can cause the extensor system of your knee to malfunction.

 Stable patella fracture: In stable fractures, also called “nondisplaced”, broken fractures of your bone remain in the correct position.

 Displaced patella fracture: In a dislocated fracture, your fractured bone fragments have been removed from their proper location and do not fit properly.
 These pieces often require surgical repair to heal and allow your knee to function properly.

-- Transverse patella fracture: The opposite fracture is a fracture when your patella breaks into two pieces.
+Transverse patella fracture: The opposite fracture is a fracture when your patella breaks into two pieces.
 Your surgeon will determine what is best for you.

-- Comminuted patella fracture: In recurrent fractures, your bone is disintegrated into three or more pieces.
+Comminuted patella fracture: In recurrent fractures, your bone is disintegrated into three or more pieces.
 Continued fractures may be stable or unstable.

-- Open patella fracture: In an open fracture, the skin over your bone is broken.
+Open patella fracture: In an open fracture, the skin over your bone is broken.
 It is possible that your bone fragments themselves have penetrated your skin, or that something inside your knee has come out.